Hammerwood Park: 1921–1982: decline and dereliction

-In 1921, the remains of the estate – comprising the house and 329 acres of land – were taken up by Lt.
-Col. Stephen Hungerford Pollen CMG (1868–1935) after a career in the British Army, having been ADC to Lords Lansdowne and Elgin (respective Viceroys of India), winning medals for service in that country and South Africa, and serving in the Tirah Expedition in 1897.
+In 1921, the remains of the estate – comprising the house and 329 acre of land – were taken up by Lt.
+Col. Stephen Hungerford Pollen CMG (1868–1935) after a career in the British Army.
+Pollen had been ADC to Lords Lansdowne and Elgin, respective Viceroys of India, winning medals for service in that country and South Africa, and serving in the Tirah Expedition in 1897.
 His family were the first residents to enjoy an electricity supply and water from the mains.

-There remained a full complement of eleven or twelve – by differing accounts – indoor staff for the duration of the Pollens' time at Hammerwood, and he contributed the land, and a quarter of the building costs, for the building of the Hammerwood and Holtye Hall.
-It is a strange coincidence that one of Lt.
-Col. Pollen's ancestors, Richard Pollen, brother of Sir John Pollen, Bt., married the daughter of S. P. Cockerell, the architect under whom Latrobe studied.
+There remained a full complement of twelve indoor staff for the duration of the Pollens' time at Hammerwood, and he contributed the land, and a quarter of the costs, for the building of the Hammerwood and Holtye Hall.
 After the death of Lt.
 Col. Pollen in 1935, the Kirwan Taylor family bought Hammerwood; they were the owners when the Second World War broke out.
 Like many large houses, it was requisitioned for use by the armed forces, becoming home to 200 soldiers, including the cricketer Denis Compton, and a contingent from the Canadian Army.
 No. 660 Squadron RAF operated from an airstrip to the north of the park from November 1943, and the SOE flew Westland Lysanders from the same strip for a time.